forseti-security/forseti-security/_docs/_latest/develop/branch-management.md

 ### Main branches

-These are the branches that the Forseti Security project team use for developing, creating releases, and building the website.
+Following are the branches that the Forseti Security project team uses for developing, creating releases, and building the website:

 * `dev`: The development branch.
 * `stable`: The latest stable release; suitable for deploy to production.
 * `forsetisecurity.org`: Forseti website.

-The `dev` branch is the starting point where you can create a new PR.
+The `dev` branch is the starting point where you can create a new pull request (PR).
 Although there are unit tests, the `dev` branch is still considered to be unreliable because it can change before it's merged into the `master` branch.

 The `stable` branch is checkpointed code from the `dev` branch that has passed QA and integration testing.
-The `stable` branch is considered to be stable and suitable for production-use.
+The `stable` branch is considered to be stable and suitable for production use.

 ### Next-generation branches